c-garrett/Computer-Science/README.md

 ***
 # Graduate Level Projects and Code
+* Distributed Systems - 6
+* Multimedia Databases and Data Mining - 5
-* Machine learning for Large Datasets - 5
+* Machine learning for Large Datasets - 4
   * Autodiff with IPM
   * Subsampling a Graph with Approximate PageRank
   * Memory-efficient SGD